 21 April 2020

 The Queensland Government today (21/4/20) FINALLY used some COMMON SENSE, bowed to public pressure and allowed qualified remedial massage therapists to re-open their practices after closing us down on 27/3/20.

 We will, of course, abide by strict health and hygiene standards.

-Massage therapists are QUALIFIED HEALTH PROFESSIONALS and have a significant role to play in your overall health care.
+Fully qualified massage therapists are HEALTH PROFESSIONALS and have a significant role to play in your overall health care.
 This does not ONLY apply to muscle and joint aches and pains, headaches and migraines, but to a range of other ailments as well, including some you would consider “medical.”

 The Queensland Health directive on Friday, 27/3/20, forcing professional health-related massage clinics to close down, but still allow AHPRA (Australian Health Practitioners Regulation Agency) registered physical hands-on bodywork therapists, in my opinion, had nothing to do with Coronavirus health and safety.
 It was a totally MEDICO-POLITICAL decision designed to cripple NATURAL therapies that do not come under the control of AHPRA (that is a long and detailed separate issue)

 The QH directive was not only totally ridiculous but smacked of strong double standards.

 It was also despite Prime Minister Scott Morrison announcing only three days earlier that, following the best available health advice, “health-related massage” could remain open, with all the necessary health and hygiene precautions, as an “essential” service.

 There is clearly a need for professional therapeutic massage.
 Tens of thousands of Australians choose, prefer and rely on it.

 Thank you to all those people who pressured the Queensland Government members with emails, social media, phone calls and other means to change their mind.

 Below is a copy of an email I sent on 14 April 2020 to the then Queensland Health Minister, Dr Steven Miles, and the Queensland Director-General of Health, Dr John Wakefield (also copied to a range of national, state and local media):